AWS Lambda + API Gateway Adapter

 The AWS Lambda adapter is supported for API Gateway REST API(v1) and HTTP API(v2), and Lambda Function URL use cases.

-requires the router to work on a single API Gateway Resource (as shown in the example).
-If you'd like to have a Resource per procedure, you can use thehttpLink
+httpBatchLinkrequires the router to work on a single API Gateway Resource (as shown in the example).
+If you'd like to have a Resource per procedure, you can use thehttpLinkinstead (more info).

 Example app